 AzureSSO.
 Complete the following steps:

-- You will be directed to the Create role page where you can choose from several different options.
-To setup the Azure AD authentication on the Create role page, choose SAML 2.0 federation.
+You’re directed to the Create role page, where you can choose from several different options.

 - Select Allow programmatic and AWS Management Console access.

 - For Condition, you can optionally add additional conditions of who can use SSO.
-For this walkthrough, do not add any conditions.
+For this walkthrough, we don’t add any conditions.

-- Choose Next: Permissions.You attach the policy to provide permission to Amazon Redshift after you create the policy.
+- Attach the policy to provide permission to Amazon Redshift after you create the policy.

-- Choose Next: Tags.
-For Add tags (optional), you can optionally add key-value tags to help better organize, track, or control access for this role.
-For this post, do not add any tags.
+- For Add tags (optional), you can optionally add key-value tags to help better organize, track, or control access for this role.
+For this post, we don’t add any tags.